Aug 042012

 Update (17 September 2011):

-Mexico’s Secretariats of Education (SE) and of Labor and Social Prevision have issued a joint rebuttal of the previously published figure of 7 million ninis, which apparently originated in an OECD report, not from SE data as originally reported.
+Mexico’s Secretariats of Education (SE) and of Labor and Social Welfare have issued a joint rebuttal of the previously published figure of 7 million ninis, which apparently originated in an OECD report, not from SE data as originally reported.

 The rebuttal claims that 78% of these ninis are young married women, with children, who dedicate themselves to home-making.
 Up to 1 million young people are in this situation in the State of Mexico alone, the Secretariats claim.
 They emphasize that the figures reveal a gender inequality in access to educational and economic opportunities, linked to cultural patterns where many young women still see marriage and motherhood as their preferred or only option.